Healthdirect Free Australian health advice you can count on.

 What is ciguatera poisoning?

-In Australia, ciguatera toxin is more commonly found in fish that live in the warmer waters of:
+In Australia, ciguatera toxin is found in fish that live in the coral reefs of tropical and sub-tropical waters in:

 • northern Queensland

-More recently, a number of cases have been reported in New South Wales.
-These have mostly been associated with Spanish mackerel.
+More recently, some cases have been reported in New South Wales.
+These have mostly been linked to Spanish mackerel.

 What are the symptoms of ciguatera poisoning?

-• tingling and numbness in your fingers and toes, and around the lips, tongue, mouth and throat
+• tingling and numbness in your fingers and toes, around your lips, tongue, mouth and throat

 • reversal of temperature sensation — so hot water feels cold or a cold drink feels hot